The Bankrate promise

 1. High-yield savings account

 A high-yield savings account is an attractive option for those who want to grow their savings while having easy access to the money in case of emergencies or other unplanned expenses.

 You can open a savings account to build an emergency fund or save for a vacation or home repair while having safety and liquidity.

-If you need to access portions of your money from time to time, savings account restrictions might be a problem.
+If you need to access portions of your money from time to time, keep in mind savings account restrictions might be a problem.
 There could be a limit of six withdrawals or transfers per month, depending on the bank’s policies.

-Another thing to note is that a high-yield savings account might offer a sign-up bonus or interest rate bonus, but you’ll likely have to maintain a sizable minimum balance in the account to earn the higher rate.
+Another thing to note is that a high-yield savings account might offer a sign-up bonus or interest rate bonus, but you may have to maintain a sizable minimum balance in the account to earn the higher rate.

 2. Certificate of deposit (CD)

 Like a savings account, a certificate of deposit (CD) is often a safe place to keep your money.
-One big difference between a savings account and a certificate of deposit is that a CD locks up your money for a set term.
+One big difference between a savings account and a CD is that a CD locks up your money for a set term.
 If you withdraw the cash early, you’ll be charged a penalty.